btrantruong/btrantruong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I’m a Ph.D. candidate in Informatics at Indiana University Bloomington, advised by [Dr. Fil Menczer](https://cnets.indiana.edu/fil/).
-I develop computational methods to understand human behavior and information dynamics from large-scale data.
-I combine techniques such as data science, social network analysis, and natural language processing.
+I develop methods to understand complex networks and systems, especially the diffusion of information on social media platforms.
+I combine machine learning, data science, and network science techniques to gain insight from large-scale human behavior data.
 The goal is to *produce actionable insights for a better online world* 🌟✨

 At the [Observatory on Social Media](href='https://osome.iu.edu/), I work on ways to combat online misinformation.
-My research spans from detecting inauthentic actors to developing computational models to measure the impact of social media abuse and propose moderation policies.
-Beyond that, I envision a revamped online governance that highlights the role of social norms in creating a more trustworthy digital landscape.
+My research spans from detecting inauthentic actors, to designing agent-based models that aim at assessing the impacts of social media misuse and recommending effective moderation strategies.